-If you wish to transfer to another flat within HUC, the Scheme Manager can give you a Transfer Request Form to complete.
-The Scheme Manager will forward it to the Housing Manager.
+If you wish to transfer to another flat within the Charity's schemes, the Scheme Manager can give you a Transfer Request Form to complete.
+The Scheme Manager will forward it to the Head of Housing & Property.
 Transfers within or between schemes can only be considered on medical or mobility grounds.